NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP8: Implementing Quality Gates in our AWS CodeBuild Project.md

 2. Monitor the build logs for the SonarCloud analysis status.

-3. Verify that the build fails if the quality gate status is "ERROR."
+3. Verify that the build fails, the quality gate status should be "ERROR."
+This shows that the SonarCloud Quality Gate Condition worked as the coverage was under 80%:)

+4. Go back to the quality gate section and switch the default quality gate to the SonarWay quality gate.

 ## Conclusion🎉
 Congratulations!
 You've successfully implemented a quality gate in your AWS CodeBuild project using SonarCloud.
 This ensures that your build fails if SonarCloud identifies code quality or security issues, allowing you to address them before deployment.